Chaglagam: Geography

 It was said to take 5 days march to Glei Pass from Rima in Tibet and another 20 days to reach Sadiya in Assam.

 Another pass called Hadigra, to the west of Glei Pass, was also used, but less often.

 To the northwest of the Chaglagam Circle is an anomalous jut-in of Tibetan territory called Fishtail-II, a relic of inadequate surveying in the 1914 McMahon Line map.
 The region is patrolled by both Indian and Chinese troops and occasional stand-offs are reported.

 Chinese incursions

-In August 2013, China's People's Liberation Army troops had intruded 20 to 30 km inside the Indian territory and stayed there for 4 days before being sent back by India's Indo-Tibetan Border Police (ITBF).
+In August 2013, China's People's Liberation Army troops intruded 20 to 30 km inside the Indian territory and stayed there for 4 days before going back.
+India's Indo-Tibetan Border Police (ITBF) patrols the area.

 Transportation

 Chaglagam is located on the 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, alignment map of which can be seen here and here.